 Reefton is currently on a precautionary boil water notice (BWN) following advice from the Canterbury District Health Board (CDHB).
 Council is prioritising capital works for asset renewal and level of service upgrades to restore full compliance with the Drinking Water Standards.
+In addition to the \$350,000 budgeted in the draft Annual Plan an additional \$1.09m has been allocated to extend the upgrade program to ensure a safe, compliant water supply.
+This now will include: treatment improvements, construction of a dedicated rising main from the treatment plant to the reservoir, reservoir upgrades, renewal of the existing rising/falling main and construction of a new full pressure water main and associated pressure reduction infrastructure.

-This will include; process improvements to enable chlorination, realignment and replacement of the rising and falling main and securing integrity of the treated water reservoir.
-Once the work is completed and proven to provide suitable protection against treated water recontamination, Council will then lift the BWN.
+Once work is completed and proven to provide suitable protection against treated water recontamination, Council will then lift the BWN.